Transcendent-Tapir/Distorted-Domains/setting/murky-mire.md

 - Recycled Bicycle of Gravity
 - Brightly Colored Megaphone of Enchanting
 - Sonic Wrench of Locks
+- Frog-Leather Jacket of Immunity
+- Ancient Stick of Magical Inscription

 ### The Smoldering Caves